 Metabolic Stimulant, Antiobesity, antirheumatic, thyroid stimulant.

-Rheumatism, rheumatoid arthritis, poor thyroid function to assist weight loss.
+Rheumatism, rheumatoid arthritis, reduced thyroid function to assist weight loss.

 Bladderwrack has proved useful in the treatment of underactive thyroid and goitre.
 By regulating thyroid function, the seaweed helps bring about improvement in all related symptoms.